Explore Capitol Hill

 Hugo Grotius (1583-1645) Dutch statesman; Advocate-General of Holland and Zeeland; author of On the Law of War and Peace, the first treatise on international law.

-The 23 marble relief portraits over the gallery doors of the House Chamber depict historical figures noted for their work in establishing the principles that underlie American law.
+The 23 marble relief portraits over the gallery doors of the House Chamber in the U.S. Capitol depict historical figures noted for their work in establishing the principles that underlie American law.
 They were installed when the chamber was remodeled in 1949-1950.

 Created in bas relief of white Vermont marble by seven different sculptors, the plaques each measure 28 inches in diameter.
 The eleven profiles in the eastern half of the chamber face left and the eleven in the western half face right, so that all look towards the full-face relief of Moses in the center of the north wall.